Matthew Rojansky: Early life and education

 Rojansky received a Bachelor of Arts in history from Harvard University and a Juris Doctor from Stanford Law School.

 Career

 Rojansky served as a clerk for Judge Charles E. Erdmann on the United States Court of Appeals for the Armed Forces.

 From 2007 to 2010, Rojansky was the executive director of Partnership for a Secure America, a nonprofit focused on seeking bipartisan solutions to national security challenges.
-He served as Deputy Director of the Russia and Eurasia Program at the Carnegie Endowment for International Peace.
-Rojansky is the director of the Kennan Institute at the Woodrow Wilson International Center for Scholars, which focuses on Russia and Ukraine issues.
+He served as deputy director of the Russia and Eurasia Program at the Carnegie Endowment for International Peace.
+Rojansky was the director of the Kennan Institute at the Woodrow Wilson International Center for Scholars, which focuses on Russia and Ukraine issues.

 Consideration for National Security Council

 In April 2021, Axios reported that President Joe Biden was considering appointing Rojansky as the Russia director on the National Security Council.
 Axios noted that while Rojansky was widely respected as a Russia scholar, a 2018 letter by 31 alumni of the Kennan Institute criticized the think tank's "growing pro-Kremlin policies, lack of democratic procedures and unprofessional communication with Kennan Institute alumni in Ukraine".
 A week later, Rojansky was withdrawn from consideration, with senior officials voicing concerns that his appointment would be seen as a concession to Russia.